BLOG UPDATE MARCH 2022

-In response to recent European litigation, HMRC has announced an important change in its policy relating to the VAT treatment of early termination fees and compensation payments, which may be viewed here.
+In response to developments in case law, in September 2020 HMRC announced an important change to its policy relating to the VAT treatment of early termination fees and compensation payments.
+This announcement may be viewed here.